 When a product is no longer produced, it is still important that the product data is and remains available in the data pool.
 Bear in mind that suppliers may still have the item in stock and thus still offer it, for example, through the web store.
 Product data can also be used for once-processed products (for example the successor and attachments such as certificates and manuals).
 Products that are out of production must be recognisable to the data customer by means of Status code 130.

 The series and type to which the product belongs is primarily a marketing-driven classification.
 This data is often used in brochures and/or product sheets, as a filter option in web stores and websites and often used in Search Engine Optimisation (SEO).
 The fields are particularly important if your product is sold through third parties.

 If your organisation does not have a series and/or type, you can indicate this with the value RNV_NA.
 This value stands for ReasonNoValue; Not Available.
-This solution is also used when there is a reason for not specifying a value within the features of the ETIM Classification (see Step 5)

 - Data receivers do not receive this value when they receive your data through the data pool

 - The radar data quality shows series and type including value RNV_NA